ECLab-Dev/MVP_DTC/README.md

 ## UDON Behaviour
 1. Set some VRChat IDs to "Staffnames".
-2. Enter the Index (Text) corresponding to the number of players you want to record in "RecordNames".
+2. Enter the Name (Text) under the Index corresponding to the number of players you want to record in "RecordNames".
 ![Staffnames](Images/StaffNames.png "StaffNames")
 ![RecordNames](Images/RecordNames.png "RecordNames")